leafleaf90/VLblog/_posts/2023-05-25-breathwork.md

 ## Which one?

 For the kind of breathwork to do, there’s no shortage of guided variants out there.
 Choose one you like, and stick to it.
-Most are similar in that they consist of cycles of breathing and holding your breath and give an oxygen boost which produces a pleasant altered state.
-There’s a compound effect at play here, similar to with meditation, where the more you do it, the better you will feel.
+Most are similar in that they consist of cycles of breathing and holding your breath.
+It gives you an oxygen boost which many times produces a pleasant altered state.
+I've noticed there’s a compound effect at play here, similar to meditation, where the more you do it the better you will feel.

 We like to follow the instructions in this video:
 [Breathe and Flow - Powerful Ancient Tummo Breathwork](https://www.youtube.com/watch?v=1LWi8oTZ8ew&ab_channel=BreatheandFlow){:target="\_blank"}